 I found that leaving the paint on for about ten minutes gave me the desired look that I wanted.
 Because it is a quick process, it is best to work in sections.
 Check each section as you go for consistency.
 If a section looks lighter or darker then the previous section, you can either apply more stain or rub off harder.
 It sounds more complicated than what it really is.
 Once you get a feel for how it is going on, the process goes pretty smooth.

 How To Finish The Plywood Seams

 Because hanging plywood sections leaves seams between the sections of wood, we also hung up battens.
 We just used the most inexpensive pine trim for this and also applied the pickling stain.
-Because of the difference in wood, the stain on the trim came out a more solid white.
-This was just fine with us because we liked the trim to stand out a bit.
+Because we wanted the trim to stand out brighter than the walls, we left the stain on longer.
+We basically just painted the stain on all of the battens and let it dry.

 Everywhere there was a seam, we attached one of our battens.
 Of course, we had this in mind when hanging the plywood so were careful about placement so the batten design would be uniform.
 You do get a little bit of waste but you don’t want to have seams in odd spots!

 Also, as you can see in this photo, we finished the kitchen ceiling with a pine bead-board that we also applied pickling stain to.
 There was a lot of variation in the wood colors which gave it a different look that blended well with both the pine stained trim and the whitewashed walls.